 Does USC offer summer programs for high school students?

-Yes!
-We offer a four-week summer programs for rising high school sophomores – seniors.
+Yes.
+We offer four-week summer programs for rising high school sophomores – seniors.
 Learn more about the specific programs being offered and how to apply.

-I am high school theatre teacher/director and would like to set up a visit to your school or have you visit our campus.
+I am a high school theatre teacher/director and would like to set up a visit to your school or have you visit our campus.
 What is available?

 How many productions does the department produce per year?

-Our typical main stage season will include about 25 productions a year that will be double-cast to maximize opportunities for our students.
+Our typical mainstage season will include about 12 productions a year that will be double-cast to maximize opportunities for our students.
 These productions, with the exception of the spring musical, are only available to SDA majors and minors.
-In addition, our students will produce about 10 Independent Student Productions (ISPs) a year.
-ISPs are non-unit bearing and are open to all students in the university.
+In addition, our students will produce about 18 Independent Student Productions (ISPs) a year.
+ISPs are non-unit bearing and are open to all students at the university.

 Do you have a showcase for graduating actors?

-Currently, there is a curricular showcase available only to students in the BFA in Acting for Stage, Screen and New Media program during the spring semester of their senior year.
+Currently, there is a curricular showcase available only to students in our BFA programs during the spring semester of their senior year.

-Are freshmen and non-majors allowed to perform in productions?
+Are first-year students and non-majors allowed to perform in productions?

-Our main stage productions are available exclusively for our majors and minors with the exception of our spring musical, which is open to all USC students.
-Freshmen are also not allowed to audition during their first semester at USC.
-We encourage students to take the fall semester of their freshmen year as a transition period to learn what it means to be in college and at USC.
+Our mainstage productions are available exclusively for our majors and minors with the exception of our spring musical, which is open to all USC students.
+SDA students are not allowed to audition for mainstage productions during their first semester at USC.
+We encourage students to take the fall semester of their first year as a transition period to learn what it means to be in college and at USC.